Dominic Raab's amendment to the Immigration Bill is based a selective interpretation of the data.

 In other words, Dominic Raab’s amendment to the Immigration Bill is based on, let’s just say, a strange interpretation of the data.

 Data came from Written Parliamentary Questions tabled by Sadiq Khan MPLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.